allemandi/embed-classify-web/README.md

 # 📦 embed-classify-web

-Web application for local text classification using word embeddings.
+A modern web application for embedding and classifying text data using machine learning.

 ## 🚀 Features